 The ”cooperation” came, but in another way.
 It was brought by the Soviets.
 At first in 1939, in 1944 finally, East Galicia was included in the Soviet Union.
 Little by little, till 1950 all private estates were joined in kolkhoses (collective farms).
 The kolkhoses had some possibility to use agricultural machinery and mineral fertilizer.
 The productivity began to rise but not much and not persistantly.
 Purchase prices were so low and taxes so high that kolkhoses and their members had no incentive for work.
 The Soviet dominion appeared with the priority for development of industry and detriment of agriculture.
 But the gap between industry and agriculture became more obvious and the Soviet government was forced to pass new laws concerning the agriculture after Stalin’s death.
 Purchase prices were raised and taxes from private plots were reduced.
 But these measures gave only minimum results.
-The agriculture was developed only extensive.
+Agriculture was developed only extensive.
 In comparison with 1940, the industry production were doubled in 1960 but yielding capacity rises only to 25% in whole Ukraine (Zlupko 1995, pp. 61-65).
 The peculiarity of Galicia was that investments from Moscow were too low proportional to the quantity of population in this country and to local production potential.
-A bigger part of manpower as before had to stay in rural Galician areas (15,8-23,7%).
-People were separated from the common economy, and worked mainly on private plots of land (Koropec’ki 1995, pp. 73, 94).
-Each village family had such plots at their own house in dimension up to 0.6 ha.
-Family members worked very intensive on own soil by hand.
-For whole Ukraine, domestic economy produced 53.2% of meat, 53.1% of milk, 85% of eggs, 21.2% of wool (Zlupko 1995, p.65).
+A bigger part of manpower like before had to stay in rural Galician areas (15,8-23,7%).
+People were separated from the common economy and worked mainly on private plots of land (Koropec’ki 1995, pp. 73, 94).
+Each village family had such plots at their own house in dimensions up to 0.6 ha.
+Family members worked very intensively on own soil by hand.
+For the whole of Ukraine, the domestic economy produced 53.2% of meat, 53.1% of milk, 85% of eggs, and 21.2% of wool (Zlupko 1995, p.65).
 These figures were bigger in Galicia.
-One can see that the mentality of the peasant household remains the same than in Austrian times.
-Even the peasant’s children who went studying in cities or working in factories returned to their parents villages for work on family plots every weekend.
+One can see that the mentality of the peasant household remains the same as in Austrian times.
+Even the peasant’s children who went studying in cities or working in factories returned to their parents villages to work on family plots every weekend.
 Moreover, many city dwellers usually buy small plots of land (0,12-0,2 ha) to grow vegetables as additional subsistence.

 Budzynovskyi V. (1894).
 Agrarni vidnosyny Halychyny.
 Lviv. – (In Ukrainian)- The agrian relations of Galicia.
 Lviv.